 Research and innovation

-The Australasian Centre for Rail Innovation (ACRI) undertakes targeted, applied research and strategic analysis to solve issues raised by rail industry participants or other entities in the broader transport sector.
+TfNSW for NSW collaborates and innovates with key industry stakeholders to undertake targeted, applied research and strategic analysis to solve issues raised by rail industry participants or other entities in the broader transport sector.
 This is to support and ensure continued improvement in productivity and sustainability to underpin the competitive position of the Australasian rail industry.

 State and national forums